-- Count your carbs religiously, and keep them within the ketogenic range of 20-45 grams per day, Elaine Cantin says to keep them at 20 grams/ day.
+- Count your carbs religiously, and keep them within the ketogenic range of 20-45 grams per day.

-- Eat enough protein containing foods such as meat, fish or chicken to satisfy yourself.
-(Elaine Cantin did not eat red meats on her ketogenic diet).
+- Eat enough protein containing foods such fish, chicken, or eggs to satisfy yourself.
 A general measure would be 20% of calories, or about 14 ounces per day on a 2000 calorie plan.
 However, if you find that you are craving more protein it is fine to add more into your diet.